 Quick tip: don’t illustrate too many categories on one pie chart.
 Recommended number is up to 6, max 8 categories.
 If you have more, consider using bar char instead.

-If you add to the standard bar chart a bit of design touch and flat icons, you can quickly improve it’s attractiveness, while still using data editable MS Office charts.
+If you add to the standard bar chart a bit of design touch and flat icons, you can quickly improve its attractiveness, while still using data editable MS Office charts.

 See below how we redesigned a bar chart for representing trade statistics – you can adjust chart colors and add illustrative icons for each data category.

 You can experiment a bit and use two-sided charts within slides (with the colorful background if you wish).
-This is a case when you need to compare two values for each category e.g. import and export of commodities, or male – female age distribution:
+This is a case when you need to compare two values for each category e.g. import and export of commodities, or male-female age distribution:

-#4: Line plots to show history or trends evolution over a time
+4. PowerPoint Area Plots to show history or trends evolution over a time

-Design advice: For good readability, don’t put more than four categories in one line chart, it will be too crowded.
+Data visualization advice: For good readability, don’t put more than four categories in one line chart, it will be too crowded.
 Better create another line chart below with the same time axes but next data categories.

-#6: Presenting data on geographical maps
+6. Presenting multiple micro data chart on a geographical maps

 - create a simplified chart (remove axis, keep only essential data).
 Place the over a map